Academic Integrity and Plagiarism

 Presenting work as independent work when it has been produced in whole or part in collusion with other people.
 Collusion includes

 This should not be confused with academic collaboration.

 |Inappropriate citation||Citing sources which have not been read, without acknowledging the 'secondary' source from which knowledge of them has been obtained.|

-'Self-plagiarism' occurs where a student republishes their own previously written work and presents it as new findings without referencing the earlier work, either in its entirety or partially.
+‘Self-plagiarism’ occurs where an author republishes their own previously written work and presents it as new findings without referencing the earlier work, either in its entirety or partially.

 Self-plagiarism is also referred to as 'recycling', 'duplication', or 'multiple submissions of research findings' without disclosure.
-Self-plagiarism includes re-using parts of, or all of, a body of work that has already been submitted for assessment without proper citation.
+In the student context, self-plagiarism includes re-using parts of, or all of, a body of work that has already been submitted for assessment without proper citation.